-As you are no doubt aware, your daily protein intake plays a crucial role in the functioning of your body.
-Indeed, it is possible to completely do without carbohydrates, while proteins are essential to the maintenance of our life.
+As you probably know, the daily consumption of proteins plays a crucial role in the functioning of the body.
+Indeed, it is possible to do without carbohydrates altogether, whereas proteins are essential for the maintenance of life.

 Table of Contents